Howa Type 89: Ammunition

-Its 3-round burst feature is built separately from the rest, so as to prevent the selector switch from being totally useless in case it can't be used due to accident or a malfunction.
+The 3-round burst feature is built separately from the rest to prevent the selector switch from being totally useless in case it can't be used due to accident or a malfunction.
+It can also be taken out of the receiver when needed.

 Accessories

 The bayonet manufactured specifically for the Type 89 rifle can be used as a wire cutter by connecting it to a lug on the scabbard.
 Furthermore, the end of the bayonet scabbard can be used as a bottle opener.
-The US Military M9 bayonet may also be affixed to the rifle.
+The U.S. military-issued M9 bayonet may also be affixed to the rifle.

 The Type 89 rifle is equipped with an integrated bipod to facilitate accuracy, which was also on the Type 64.
 However, unlike the bipod on the Type 64, the version on the Type 89 is easily removed as it is clamped onto the barrel behind the bayonet lug with a clothes-pin style spring mechanism and retained with a lever-like lock.
 Also, the Type 89's handguard is molded with inlets along its lower edges in order to accommodate the legs of the bipod if they are folded inwards for storage.

 The Type 06 rifle grenade is designed for the Type 89.
 The attachment of the M203 grenade launcher is possible with the proper adapter.

-Special forces units of the Japan Ground Self-Defense Force are additionally issued a pressure switch activated targeting laser and flashlight which are mounted on the barrel end of the weapon ahead of the front sight assembly.
+Special forces units of the Japan Ground Self-Defense Force are additionally issued a pressure switch-activated targeting laser and flashlight which are mounted on the barrel end of the weapon ahead of the front sight assembly.
 Regular members of the Self-Defense Forces may also obtain these, but must pay for them out of their own funds.

 Later improvements

 Around 2003, several modifications were made to the Type 89 due to the armed deployment to Iraq of JSDF members as well as an overall concern over counter-terrorist and possible future combat deployments.

-In accordance with the "Iraq Revival Support Law on Special Measures on Land for the U.S. Military" (イラク復興支援特措法) or the "Self-Defense Forces Iraq Dispatch Law," a selector switch has been manufactured and installed on the left hand side of the lower receiver for ambidextrous use for rifles issued to JSDF members in Iraq.
+In accordance with the "Iraq Revival Support Law on Special Measures on Land for the U.S. Military" (イラク復興支援特措法) or the "Self-Defense Forces Iraq Dispatch Law", a selector switch has been manufactured and installed on the left hand side of the lower receiver for ambidextrous use for rifles issued to JSDF members in Iraq.
 However, this is only a temporary modification and the rifle must be returned to its original state (with the selector switch on the right side only) when it is returned to Japan.